- 1) How do You Write a Copy of Social media – The Main Ingredients of Ad Copywriting

 Social media ad copy and copywriting are among the top buzzwords in the digital marketing world.
 Professional content marketers understand the importance of killer social media ad copies for converting the audience into leads.
 But what is social media ad copy?

 To answer this question, you first need to understand what does ad copy mean?
 An ad copy is written with a specific intention or goal in mind.
 The social media ad copy introduces a hook to readers, offers them a solution and compels them to take a specific action.
-Therefore, it has the potential to drive you conversions.

 Ad copywriting gets fairly simple for any niche and any type of goal if you can keep three primary ingredients in mind: